04 Jul 2013

 Dalmore (49,1%, Asta Morris for The Bonding Dram & Huis Crombé 2013, ref.
 AM005)

 Nose: really malty, more so than I tend to like.
 Soaked grains.
-Heather, cocoa and a caramel-like sweetness that I tend to associate with blends from the 1950’s.
+Heather, buttery cocoa and a caramel-like sweetness that I tend to associate with blends from the 1950’s.
 Even the hints of a vegetal dirtiness that they can express.
 Hmmm.
 Some paraffin.
-Luckily it seems to fold open (or rather calm down) to some lovely vanilla cake and hazelnut cookies.
+Luckily it seems to fold open (or rather calm down) to some nice vanilla cake and hazelnut cookies.
 Ripe oranges and honey too.
 An above average complexity, but the aromas are not really seductive.
 I think it’s strange that a large group of tasters picked this.
 Mouth: again the same kind of overweight roasted malt, caramel and cocoa.
 Baked apple and raisins.
 Honey sweetness.
 Butter and some leafy notes.
+Gingerbread.
 Dried flowers.
 Pretty complex again but lacking a bit of a fresh sparkle.
-Finish: not too long, medium sweet, heathery and fairly herbal.
+Finish: not too long, medium sweet, heathery and fairly dry and herbal.

 A rather intriguing selection but also slightly bloated as Dalmore can be.
 Heathery with plenty of sweet malt.
 One of the lesser Asta Morris releases, in my humble opinion, but you can’t have all aces.
 Anyway the nice new label and the low price make up for part of it.
 Around € 45.
 Still available from both participating shops.